thisisparker/cursewords/README.md

 * animated rewards for when a user guesses a word
 * a chatbot command to request the clue of a given word be posted to the chat

-Cursewords is currently under active development, and should not be considered fully "released."
+`cursewords` is currently under active development, and should not be considered fully "released."
 That said, it is stable and suitable for everyday use.

 ## Installation